stacymcauliffe/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/forms/design.md

 **As a wizard**
 ![Wizard](img/wizard-example.png)

-> Note: For buttons on wizards, follow modal standards.
-Align buttons to the right.
-Place the primary button on the far right and the secondary button to the left.

-**Specifications**
-When you're laying out your form elements, we recommend leaving enough vertical space to accommodate a line of caption text (about 32px) beneath form fields to account for inline errors and helper text.
-For more information see [Spacers](/design-guidelines/styles/spacers).

 ### Content
 Think of a form as a conversation between your application and your user.
 Apply the following principles to organize and craft content for your forms: